VermiNew/Terminality/README.md

 ## Project Overview

 Terminality is designed to empower Windows users with a customizable console prompt that includes user, host, directory, and Git branch information.
 It aims to enhance productivity and streamline the command line experience for developers and system administrators.

+## Inspiration

+Terminality draws inspiration from tools like OhMyPosh, which enhance the command line experience by providing customizable prompts and additional features.
+By building upon the ideas and concepts introduced by such projects, Terminality aims to offer a similar level of flexibility and functionality tailored specifically for Windows users.

 ## Key Features